Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Operator Product Expansion in Coulomb-Schr odinger EFT

-{ \it Operator Product Expansion in Coulomb-Schr\"odinger EFT.} In order to deduce the coalescence behavior of Coulomb-Schrodinger wave function of an atom, we are motivated to examine how the product of the electron field $\psi$ and nucleus field $N$ scales in short-distance, since in the field-theoretical context, the wave functions can be viewed as the product of a string of spatially-nonlocal, yet equal-time $\psi$-fields and the $N$-field, sandwiched between the vacuum and the bound state~\cite{Bodwin:1994jh}.
+In order to deduce the coalescence behavior of the Coulomb-Schr\"odinger wave function of an atom, we are motivated to examine how the product of the electron field $\psi$ and nucleus field $N$ scales in short-distance, since in the field-theoretical context, the wave functions can be viewed as the product of a string of spatially-nonlocal, yet equal-time $\psi$-fields and the $N$-field, sandwiched between the vacuum and the bound state~\cite{Bodwin:1994jh}.

 We start from the product of a single $\psi$ field and a $N$ field.
-One may tentatively guess that, in the small ${\bf x}$ limit, the operator product can be expanded as follows,
+One may tentatively guess that, in the small $\mathbf{r}$ limit, the operator product can be expanded as follows,

-which is nothing but the Taylor expansion of $\psi({\bf x})$ around the origin.
+which is nothing but the Taylor expansion of $\psi(\mathbf{r})$ around the origin.
 Note these two field operators are defined in equal time $t=0$.
-The first operator in the right-hand side carries $S$-wave quantum number, the second is of $P$-wave type, and the ellipsis represent those irreducible-spherical-tensor operators carrying two or more gradients.
+The first operator in the right-hand side carries the $S$-wave quantum number, the second is of $P$-wave type, and the ellipsis represent those irreducible-spherical-tensor operators carrying two or more gradients.
 We stress again that, it is crucial to introduce the HNET field to fulfill a valid OPE relation.

 Incorporating the Coulomb interaction will modify the naive expectation of \eqref{Naive:OPE:coordinate:space}.
-The highlight of this work is, as we will prove shortly, there exists an exact OPE relation in the EFT defined by \eqref{Lag:Coul:Schr:eff}:
+The highlight of this work is, as we will prove shortly, that there exists an exact OPE relation in the EFT defined by \eqref{Lag:Coul:Schr:eff}: more terms in the parenthesis

 where $[\ldots]$ is used to denote the renormalized composite operator.